Taina-conde/CS622-TripointProject/README.md

 ## Instructions

-Open the TransactionTest.java file and run the main method in a code editor.
+Open the AppController.java file and run the main method in a code editor.
-You are expected to see a Transaction Display Example in the console.
-No third-party libraries are needed.